Nephrology

 TreatmentWhat it Does

-Blood pressure tablets (ACE inhibitors/ARBs)Controls BP, Protects kidneys
+Blood pressure tablets (ACE inhibitors/ARBs)Controls BP, protects kidneys

 Lots of waterSlows cyst growth

-TolvaptanNew medicine that slows cyst growth (For selected patients)
+TolvaptanNew medicine that slows cyst growth (for selected patients)

-Pain reliefFor cyst pain (Avoid ibuprofen)
+Pain reliefFor cyst pain (avoid ibuprofen)

 AntibioticsIf cyst infection